MyBunzor/DrinkCounter/DESIGN.md

 # Design Document
-In the image blow, the homescreen and the choosescreen are displayed.
+In the image blow, the homescreen (PlusActivity), TimeActivity and the GraphActivity are displayed.
 The core functionality is placed in the homescreen, where the user can plus a drink.
-When clicking on the data-button, the choose-screen is loaded.
-Here, differend timeperiods for the data to be shown in can be chosen.
+When clicking on the data-button, the TimeActivity is loaded.
+Here, different timeperiods for the data to be shown incan be chosen.
+When one of the timeperiods in the second activity is clicked, the GraphActivity is loaded with the graph and specific time.

 <img src="https://github.com/MyBunzor/DrinkCounter/blob/master/docs/DrinksDrunk%20Design.png" width="65%" height="50%"/>